codewise-nicolas/is27-gov-submission/_INSTRUCTIONS.md

 Building for iOS locally will require a Mac OS machine.
 It is assumed your environment is setup for iOS development (Xcode) and/or Android development (Android SDK/Android Studio).

-### Steps
+### Initial Run Steps
->First Clone/Fork this repository and then follow the instructions in the ORIGINAL_README.md to setup the local development environment.
+First Clone/Fork this repository and then follow the instructions in the ORIGINAL_README.md to setup the local development environment.

->
->iOS
+iOS
->- Depending on your setup you may need to run cocoapods install scripts to finish setting up the /ios project. `npx pod-install`
+- Depending on your setup you may need to run cocoapods install scripts to finish setting up the /ios project. `npx pod-install`
->- The first time as part of the initial setup you will need to build and deploy the app to the simulator of choice with a command for example
+- The first time as part of the initial setup you will need to build and deploy the app to the simulator of choice with a command for example
->> `yarn react-native run-ios --simulator "iPhone 8"`
+> `yarn react-native run-ios --simulator "iPhone 8"`

->
->Android
+Android
->- Android is simpler in that you only need to run the following command once to get the app built and deployed to the sim
+- Android is simpler in that you only need to run the following command once to get the app built and deployed to the sim

->
->> `yarn react-native run-android`
+> `yarn react-native run-android`

+### Subsequent Development
-After this initial build and deploy, you can start using `yarn expo run:ios` or `yarn expo run:android` for regular development.
+After the initial run steps that build and deploy, you can start using `yarn expo run:ios` or `yarn expo run:android` for regular development.

-*Note:* Whenever you add/change any native components you will need to re-build and deploy the native app using the `react-native...` command.
+*IMPORTANT:* Whenever you add/change any native components you will need to re-build and deploy the native app using the `react-native...` command.

 ---